Sustainability for All

 Evaluate the eco-efficiency and sustainability of buildings and urban spaces.

-Sustainability impacts all professional activities and personal decisions.
-Society and the market increasingly recognize the importance of addressing sustainability to prevent losses, mitigate damages, and promote environmental, social, and economic benefits.
+Sustainability impacts all professional activities and personal decisions, with a perspective and actions different from business as usual.
+Society and the market (green skills) increasingly recognize the importance of addressing sustainability to prevent losses, mitigate damages, and promote environmental, social, and economic benefits.

 Sustainability for All will: